 In California, the number of Sheet Metal Workers is expected to grow much faster than average growth rate for all occupations.
 Jobs for Sheet Metal Workers are expected to increase by 23.1 percent, or 3,000 jobs between 2014 and 2024.

-In San Diego County, the number of Sheet Metal Workers is expected to grow faster than average growth rate for all occupations.
-Jobs for Sheet Metal Workers are expected to increase by 20.7 percent, or 340 jobs between 2012 and 2022.
+In San Diego County, the number of Sheet Metal Workers is expected to grow much faster than average growth rate for all occupations.
+Jobs for Sheet Metal Workers are expected to increase by 24.4 percent, or 570 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|

 Sheet Metal Workers

 |View Projected Growth for All Areas|